Enscape vs Lumion: In-Depth 2026 Comparison

 Enscape vs Lumion: Overview

 Enscape is a real-time rendering software originating from Germany, initially released in 2015.
 It's mostly used in architecture, landscaping, interior design, and construction fields.
-In 2022, it merged with Chaos, the developer of another leading renderer, V-Ray.
+In 2022, it merged with Chaos Group, the company behind V-Ray and Corona.
+That means if you're already in the Chaos ecosystem, Enscape integrates tightly with Chaos Cloud and Chaos Cosmos assets, and shares a licensing account with V-Ray.

 Lumion was created by the Dutch company Act-3D and launched to the market in 2010.
 Since then, it's been widely adopted in architecture, landscaping, urban planning, and interior design.